top of page

 Photographer: Bill Halkett

-The following year, in March 1970, an albino whale and her four black companions were cornered and captured at Pedder Bay just east of Race Rocks, where Alice's first and last sighting was reported.
-Scientists assured the public that it was not Alice who they had captured and wondered if the young white albino whale was perhaps Alice's daughter.
-She was given the name Chimo and lasted only two years in captivity.
-After more than twenty years and the whole world reporting on her sightings, Alice was never seen again.
+The following spring, a young albino whale and her pod were cornered and captured at Pedder Bay just north of Race Rocks, close to where Alice's first and last sighting was reported.
+Scientists named the new albino whale Chimo and assured the public that it was not Alice they had captured, but perhaps Alice's daughter.
+Sadly, Chimo lasted only two years in captivity, leaving British Columbians wondering about Alice's fate.
+After more than twenty years of reported sightings, Alice was never seen again.

 1970::Chimo Adjusts to Life In Captivity